 Back to CUE, which stands for Cadillac User Experience, and is their newest infotainment system found in everything from the ATS to the SRX and this new XTS.
 Everything about this system is touch sensitive, not just the screen.
 There are no traditional buttons here; you just touch the surface of the dash to interact with the CUE system.
 There is a feedback mechanism that gives you a haptic buzz to indicate a click has been made.
 The information displayed on the screen will also automatically condense after being left alone for a few seconds, then the system can recognize when your hand is close and pop back into action.
 These are all really cool and really advanced features to put in a vehicle and they are fun to play with, at least for the first few minutes.
 Unfortunately, the system feels clunky and isn’t very intuitive.
 Button pushes have to be direct and slow so a simple task like changing a radio station more than a few clicks down the dial can become a daunting task.
 It annoyed me plenty of times throughout our week of testing the car and I could only imagine the older buyer, to which this car is a target, trying to get used to these functions.

-Thankfully, when it comes to the ride, its smooth enough and comforting enough to make you forget your frustrations that may come from navigating the CUE system.
+Thankfully, when it comes to the ride, it’s smooth enough and comforting enough to make you forget your frustrations that may come from navigating the CUE system.
 That’s right, this is no sport sedan; we’re back to having a floaty and comfortable Cadillac drive.
-Mostly everything about the steering feel and driving feel is numb while still giving you the sense of overall luxury.
+Mostly everything about the steering feel and driving feel is numb while still giving you a sense of overall luxury.

 Under the hood is a 3.6-liter direct-injection V6 engine matched up to a 6-speed automatic transmission, although it seems like 6-speeds in a luxury car these days is nothing with all the 7 and 8-speeds out there.
 The V6 pushed out 304-horsepower, and while that’s adequate, a flagship luxury sedan should really have more grunt on demand.
 Of course, for 2014, Cadillac seems to be working on that introducing a twin-turbo V6 pushing 410-hp.
 We’re looking forward to testing that thing out.